Residual Entropy of Glasses and the Third Law Expression: Arguments on the glass transition

+where the difference between $C_{\rm sl}$ and $C_{\rm li}$ above $T_{m}$ is neglected.
+Previous experiments have deduce a nonzero value of $S_{\rm gl}(0)$ ($> 0$) from Eq.~(\ref{eq:DeltaS-a}).
+In contrast, Kivelson and Reiss claimed that $S_{\rm gl}(0) = 0$ \cite{Kivelson99}.
+They are therefore requested to explain what is incorrect in Eq.~(\ref{eq:DeltaS-a}).
+Since calorimetry is a well-established method for solids and liquids, respectively, the first and the last terms in the right-hand side of Eq.~(\ref{eq:DeltaS-a}) are reliable.
+Also the value $S_{\rm gl}(T_{m}+)$ must be reliable.
+The only conceivable source of error leading to the observed residual entropy would therefore lie in the second term \cite{Kivelson99}.
+Kivelson and Reiss attributed this putative error to the irreversibility of the glass transition process.
+However, as already studied by others \cite{Bestul65,Goldstein08,Aji10}, the effect of irreversibility during the glass transition can be suppressed at minimum by careful measurement.
+Even though the irreversibility is removed at a level to give no significant contribution to the second integration term, the residual entropy remains.

+This seemingly contradicting issue can be resolved by making the distinction between active and frozen coordinates, as described in Sec.~\ref{sec:third-law}.
+The structure of the thermodynamic state space relevant to the glass transition is schematically illustrated in Fig.~\ref{fig:AtoB} (a).
+In this representation, the thermodynamic state space of liquid is partitioned by discrete configurations $K$.
+However, readers should be noted that this was done only for practical convenience, as explained at the end of Sec.~\ref{sec:TDSS}.
+Furthermore, the transition width $\Delta T_{g}$ is neglected in this scheme for simplicity.

-According to Theorem 2, the conclusion $S_{g}(0)=0$ is derived from use of ${\mathscr A}=(U, \{ \bar{\bf R}_{j}^{1} \})$ as the thermodynamic space for the evaluation of $S$, where $K=1$ is an active configuration.
-The situation of the thermodynamic space is shown in Fig.~\ref{fig:AtoB} (a).
-We measure specific heat along line $K=1$ until reaching at $T_{g}$.
-On the other hand, the measurement of $S_{l}$ assumes use of the thermodynamic space ${\mathscr B}=(U, \{ \bar{\bf R}_{j}^{(K)}\} )$ of all configurations, because all the atoms visit everywhere in the liquid.
-It follows that the thermodynamic space must be changed from ${\mathscr A}$ to ${\mathscr B}$ at $T_{g}$,
+Heating process ($a$) begins from the glass state at $T=0$.
+The present theory dictates that $S_{\rm gl}(0)=0$.
+The corresponding thermodynamic state space consists only of the active configuration $K=1$, that is, ${\mathscr A}=(U, \{ \bar{\bf R}_{j}^{1} \})$.
+The measurement proceeds along the line $K=1$ until reaching at $T_{g}$.
+Above $T_{g}$, whether in the supercooled or in the normal liquids, the thermodynamic state space must be the full space, ${\mathscr B}=(U, \{ \bar{\bf R}_{j}^{(K)}\} )$, consisting of all configurations, since all atoms in the liquid are free to explore the entire configuration space.
+Consequently, the thermodynamic state space must change from ${\mathscr A}$ to ${\mathscr B}$ at $T_{g}$,